“I can never do this job. I’m just not skillful enough.”

 Cards with Words that Affirm with Confidence

 Making your own confidence affirmation cards is useful anytime and anywhere throughout the day.
-A search on the internet would show an abundance of quotes and even designs for DIY cards that affirm with confidence and other motivational words.
+A search on the internet would show an abundance of quotes and even designs for DIY cards that affirm confidence and other motivational words.

 Apps for Confidence Affirmations